Original publication: January 2020.

 Your computer uses energy.
 Laptops tend to use less but still, there’s that cumulative thing again.
 Get familiar with the power settings of your computer.

 Switch cell phone providers.
 If you are with Verizon or AT&T, you are most likely paying too much.
-T-Mobile and Sprint have lower prices.
+T-Mobile and Sprint usually have lower prices.
 Even lower, if your phone supports it, is Google’s Fi.
 I pay around $35 a month for this.
 Save $20 with code EEE7CN.
 Be sure your phone works with them before jumping.
-Another option is Ting.
+Another great option is Ting.

 Rethink your phone buying.
 Do you really need a new phone every year?
 Even staying one year “behind” can save you quite a bit of money.
 Watch Ebay to see when your favorite phone suddenly drops in price.
 Consider refurbished phones.
 Here’s a comparison list I made to help you choose a new or used phone.
 Note: Be careful when buying an older phone.
 You may want to be sure the battery has been replaced.